Planning Accessible Events

 If you require an accommodation to participate in this event, please contact (INSERT SPONSORING DEPARTMENT CONTACT NAME) at (INSERT TELEPHONE AND EMAIL CONTACT INFORMATION) by (SPECIFIC DATE (suggestion: at least 5 days in advance)).

 Pre-registration for an event provides an opportunity for event planners to provide important details about the event.
-A comprehensive description of the event, including location, parking, environmental conditions, services available, etc. will help participants determine what types of accommodations may be needed.
-Information that is helpful to know is the distance to parking areas, the availability of transportation services, whether the venue is air-conditioned, if hearing/assistive listening devices are available, scooter or wheelchair availability, and the availability of food options for persons with food allergies.
+A comprehensive description of the event, including location, parking, environmental conditions, services available, and lodging among other factors, will help participants determine what types of accommodations they may need to request.
+Event planners should be able to provide information regarding the distance between the parking area to the venue, the availability of transportation services, climate control, the availablity of assistive technology and dietary options.
+The more information a planner can provide upfront, the better prepared hosts and participates can be to provide a smooth and equitable expierence.

 Responding to Requests

-When a participant requests an accommodation, respond back as quickly as possible.
-It may take several communications to work through the details of a particular request.
-In some circumstances, several options may be available to address an accessibility need.
-The option preferred by the participant should be given primary consideration.
-Event planners should also budget for anticipated costs associated with an accommodation.
-Any questions about whether an accommodation request is reasonable, including associated costs, or general questions regarding accessibility requirements at events may be directed to the Office of Institutional Equity at 860-486-2943 or email@example.com.
+When a participant requests an accommodation, respond as quickly as possible.
+Event planners should discuss the needs on the individual and devise accommodation based on the stated barrier.
+Event planners should include provision for accommodations in their intial event budgets.
+Any questions about whether an accommodation request is reasonable, or general questions regarding accessibility requirements at events may be directed to the Office of Institutional Equity at 860-486-2943 or email@example.com.